Skip to content

 So a code block is now its own content type in the content model.
 I drop one into a post, give it a language and a filename, paste the code, and it renders as a proper highlighted block.

 The one genuinely fiddly part is the highlighting.
 The library I use, Shiki, is asynchronous, and the function that renders the post body isn't, so you can't highlight a block at the moment you draw it.
-Before the page renders, every code block in the post is highlighted in one pass and handed to the renderer as finished markup to look up.
+Before the page renders, every code block in the post is highlighted in one pass and handed to the renderer as finished markup.
 By the time the body is drawn, there's nothing left to wait for.

 Code Block